wikankun/wikankun.github.io/content/index.md

 - **Suppli**

     You guess it right, it's a shared, privacy-first household grocery list tracker.
 And I'm very proud to announce that my biggest and most demanding client is now fully satisfied with it, my wife.
-Follow my client success story [here](https://suppli-mu.vercel.app/)
+Follow my client's success story [here](https://suppli-mu.vercel.app/)

 - **Jurnal**